Questions People AskWhat is Homeopathy?

 No, homeopathy has a reputation for being effective for animals.

 In New Zealand there is a growing interest in homeopathy particularly in both the dairy and horse-racing industries as homeopathic treatment gives quick results

 and leaves no residue in milk nor excludes horses from racing.
 Many pet owners also prefer homeopathic treatment for their animals.

 A promising new field of study in homeopathy is agrohomeopathy - the use of homeopathic remedies for plants.
 Home gardeners and farmers are enjoying the benefits of chemical-free pest control and plant health.
 More information can be found here.

-Where can I access more information about homeopathy and homeopaths in New Zealand?
+Where can I access more information about homeopathy and homeopathy?

 Most countries have a professional body for homeopaths.

 The professional body for homeopaths in New Zealandis the New Zealand Council of Homeopaths.
 Registration with the NZCH signifies competency, professionalism and accountability.

 More information on homeopathy is provided by the New Zealand Homeopathic Society.